Dr. Octagonecologyst: Influence

 Allmusic reviewer Steve Huey wrote that Dr. Octagonecologyst "...attracted more attention than any non-mainstream rap album in quite a while, thanks to its inventive production and Keith's bizarre, free-associative rhymes."
 Huey also states that Dr. Octagonecologyst represented "...the first truly new, genuine alternative to commercial hip-hop since the Native Tongues' heyday.
 It appealed strongly to alternative audiences who'd grown up with rap music, but simply hadn't related to it since the rise of gangsta".
 Thornton expressed some frustration with the Dr. Octagon nickname, saying, "I just made a record.
 I was an artist on a project, and I think people misconcepted [sic] that I was an artist on a project.
 Octagon wasn't my life...I've done a lot of things that were totally around different things other than Octagon.
 Are some people just afraid to venture off into my life and see that I do other things which are great?
 I think people stuck me with something."

 In 1999, Thornton introduced the character of Dr. Dooom on the album First Come, First Served (1999).
 The album featured a track in which the character murdered Dr. Octagon.
 In 2002, Thornton announced The Resurrection of Dr. Octagon, a proposed sequel to Dr. Octagonecologyst that would reintroduce the character.
 The resulting album, The Return of Dr. Octagon released in 2006, was largely produced without Thornton's involvement, based upon three completed vocal tracks and reconstructed outtakes.
 Thornton later produced Dr. Dooom 2 in response to The Return of Dr. Octagon.
 Later, Thornton revived the character for the albums Moosebumps: An Exploration Into Modern Day Horripilation and Space Goretex.

-In 2006, Dr. Octagonecologyst was ranked among the 1001 Albums You Must Hear Before You Die by Robert Dimery.
+In 2006, Dr. Octagonecologyst was included in Robert Dimery's book 1001 Albums You Must Hear Before You Die.

 In 2011, DIS magazine released a 32-minute mixtape, "Octagonecologyst (Sandra Bernhard Remix)" by Feminine Itch, which married instrumentals from the album with Sandra Bernhard's stand-up comedy.